scalabreseGD/airflow-pyspark/QUICK_START.md

 - Empty silver and gold layers ready for your transformations
 - Airflow orchestrating workflows
 - Jupyter for development
-- Automatic data lineage tracking to Memgraph
+- Automatic data lineage tracking to Neo4j

 Start building your silver and gold transformations and create a complete ETL pipeline!